dtolnay/rust-faq/README.md

 ### Why lifetimes?

 Lifetimes are Rust's answer to the question of memory safety.
 They allow Rust to ensure memory safety without the performance costs of garbage collection.
-They are based on a variety of academic work, which can be found in the [Rust book](https://doc.rust-lang.org/stable/book/first-edition/bibliography.html#type-system).
+They are based on a variety of academic work.

 ### Why is the lifetime syntax the way it is?